No Child Left Behind Act: Increased accountability

-The commonwealth of Pennsylvania has proposed tying teacher's salaries to test scores.
+The Commonwealth of Pennsylvania proposed tying teacher's salaries to test scores.
 If a district's students do poorly, the state cuts the district's budget the following year and the teachers get a pay cut.
-Critics point out that if a school does poorly, reducing its budget and cutting teacher salaries will likely hamper the school's ability to improve.
+Critics pointed out that if a school does poorly, reducing its budget and cutting teacher salaries will likely hamper the school's ability to improve.